collective/collective.developermanual/source/searching_and_indexing/query.rst

         if not has_image:
             return None

-        # For lead image access we unfortunately need
-        # to wake up the real object
         context = brain.getObject()

         # AT inspection API
-        context = context.aq_base # Don't pick image from parent folder field = context.getField(IMAGE_FIELD_NAME)
+        field = context.getField(IMAGE_FIELD_NAME)
         if not field:
             return None